wultra/powerauth-crypto/README.md

 In case you need to build project using IDE, make sure you are creating a new Maven project, not just a freeform project from existing sources.
 Maven is required since `powerauth-java-server` project uses [`jaxb2-maven-plugin`](http://www.mojohaus.org/jaxb2-maven-plugin/Documentation/v2.2/) to generate SOAP/REST transport object from an XSD file.

 Read more about how Maven dependencies are organized at [Maven modules](https://github.com/lime-company/lime-security-powerauth/blob/master/powerauth-docs/source/maven-modules.md) documentation.

+# License

+All sources are licensed using Apache license, you can use them with no restriction.
+If you are using PowerAuth 2.0, please let us know.
+We will be happy to share and promote your project.